The Investment Years (U13-U18)

 At Park Slope United our players have developed more quickly than players at other clubs.
 A large part of this is our innovative coaching philosophy emphasizing dynamic environments and constant decision-making.
-But even more has to do with the way we are structured to create a positive developmental environment.
+But even more, has to do with the way we are structured to create a positive developmental environment.

 Our philosophy to field two even teams from U8-U13 has worked--we are structured to help players focus on getting better every day both to challenge themselves and to help their team.
-Our players are part of a motivating context within their teams and within the whole Travel Program, and with our mixed-age pickups and our Skills School opportunities, each player’s level is only determined by how hard they work.
+Our players are part of a motivating context within their teams and within the whole Travel Program, and with our mixed-age pickups and our Soccer Lab opportunities, each player’s level is only determined by how hard they work.

 Once players reach the U13 age when they are playing 11v11, they enter the final stage of the youth soccer development process.
 In order to develop players that are prepared to succeed in college, in the workforce and in the pros, they must be in an environment where they learn the tools they’ll need once they get there.